numaes/numa-public-odoo/addons/payment_payumoney/README.md

 - `16.0`
   - The module is deprecated and can no longer be installed from the web client. odoo/odoo#99025
+- `15.2`
+  - The signature of synchronous notifications (redirect payloads) is verified. odoo/odoo#81607

 ## Testing instructions